 If you’re tired of daily shaving and hair removal methods that leave your skin feeling bumpy and rough, you might have considered trying IPL already.
-This at-home treatment is renowned for long-term, visible hair reduction – but what is IPL and how is it different from laser hair removal?
+This at-home treatment is renowned for long-term, visible hair removal – but exactly what is IPL?

-IPL hair removal is usually cheaper and easy to do yourself
+IPL is an affordable hair removal method and easy to do yourself with our guide.

 How does IPL work and what are the benefits?